vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 - The meaning of a surface area is subject to its requirement.
 For tubular surfaces for instance, orthogonal section is a requirement.
 - Reslicing can be performed along anatomic axes or the centerline curve's axes (adjusted with the 'Spin' slider).
 - Left and right sides may be inverted in a slice view with orthogonal reslicing.
 Use another slice view in such cases.
+- When using a Shape node as a Tube :
+    - the Tube should be nicely drawn, avoid kinking in particular,
+    - the result at each end should be ignored, they may be void of meaning,
+    - the lumen should be cut to slightly exceed the ends of the Tube, remove all bifurcations and distant parts of the segment not enclosed in the Tube.
 - The quality of a segmented lumen is important.
 It must not contain holes.
 These may be misleading as the calculated surface area may concern a hole and not the segmented blood.

 ## Acknowledgement

 This module has been initiated by Saleem Edah-Tally (Surgeon, Hobbyist developer), developed throughout with expert coaching by Slicer core developer Andras Lasso, co-author.